rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 and adoption of renewable energy, EVs got me excited about rooftop-solar plant.
 - A rooftop solar plant is expected to last 20-25 years and could pay itself in 4-10 years depending on cost, incentives, design and implementation, and other factors.
-This looked like a good investment.
+- Overall it looked like a good investment and gave incentive to reduce carbon emission.

 ### Scope and Requirements